microsoft/Power-CAT-Copilot-Studio-Kit/ENABLE-AUTHENTICATION.md

 You will need to enter the **Client ID**, **Tenant ID** and the **Full scope URI** in the Copilot configuration to enable user authentication support in the Copilot Studio Kit.

 > [!NOTE]
-> If you are planning to test Copilots using SharePoint as their knowledge source, you need to add Files.Read.All and Sites.Read.All delegated API permissions to your application.
+> If you are planning to test Copilots using SharePoint as knowledge source, you need to add **Files.Read.All** and **Sites.Read.All** delegated API permissions to your application (**"copilot_auth_app"**).
 Remember to specify the same scopes in Copilot Studio as described [here](https://learn.microsoft.com/microsoft-copilot-studio/nlu-generative-answers-sharepoint-onedrive#advanced-authentication-scenarios).